s-peiran/tp/docs/UserGuide.md

 -
 - **Acceptable Values**:
     - CONTACT_ID: Positive integer.
 Must be a value that exists in the contact list.
     - CONTACT_NAME: String, alphanumeric values and at least 2 characters long.
+Case-sensitive.
     - PHONE_NUMBER: Integers, at least 3 digits long.
     - EMAIL_ADDRESS: String, any valid email address.
     - RESIDENTIAL_ADDRESS: String, any value.